 Periodically clean out the medicine cabinet.
 Throw away outdated medicines.
 Never put a medicine container with its contents in the trash.
-Properly dispose of old medicines by either pouring them down the drain or toilet.
+Mix the medicines (do not crush pills or capsules) with coffee grounds, unused kitty litter, or soil.
+Place the mixture in a sealable plastic bag and throw it away with household trash.
 Rinse the container before disposing of it.
 It may be found later by a curious child.

 Never call medicine candy.
 Do not deceive children, because it may backfire.
 When left alone, children may want candy and seek out medicine.
 Always refer to medications by their proper names and explain that they must be taken in prescribed dosages.
 Don’t take medications in front of children.
 They may find them and repeat what they have seen.
 Avoid drinking medicine from the bottle to prevent taking an incorrect dosage.

 Miniature button batteries may cause poisoning if accidentally swallowed.
 The batteries can cause internal burns if they become lodged in the esophagus or intestinal tract.
 These tiny batteries (used in watches, calculators, cameras and hearing aids) usually pass through the person without any problem.
-However, if a miniature battery is swallowed, you should contact the Poison Control Center, your physician or the National Button Battery Ingestion hotline at 202.625.3333.
-To prevent ingestion of miniature batteries, keep them out of children’s reach and throw away old batteries, securely wrapped after they have been removed from the appliance.
+However, if a miniature battery is swallowed, you should contact the Poison Control Center, your physician or the National Button Battery Ingestion hotline at 800.498.8666.
+Button batteries should not be disposed of in trash.
+Contact the local landfill or an electronics retailer for recycling or disposal.

 Accidents do happen.
 Children by nature will eat and drink almost anything.
 The best way to help your child is to know what to do.
 Children act fast; so do poisons.

 One of the first things you should do is post your local Poison Control Center phone number near all telephones.
 The number for the state of Maine is 1.800.222.1222.
 Also post the telephone numbers for the ambulance, local or closest hospital, and your family physician.
 Make family members aware of them.
 If poisoning occurs, try to determine the poison taken and part of the body affected before you take action.
 Remember, taking the right action is as important as taking immediate action.
 Read the “Statement of Treatment” on the product involved in the poisoning and administer the suggested initial first aid.
-(See section on ‘Poisons’ under First Aid in Bulletin #2328, Symptoms and First Aid for Poisonings) Then contact your local Poison Control Center, physician, local emergency number (911 in many areas), ambulance if 911 is not available, or the operator.
+(See section on ‘Poisons’ under First Aid in Bulletin #2328, Symptoms and First Aid for Poisonings) Then contact your local Poison Control Center and dial 911.

 Plants are another poisonous hazard in the home.
 Children need to be taught not to eat any part of a plant unless they have permission from an adult.
 Decorate with plants that are not poisonous.
 If you are uncertain of a plant’s identity, take it to a nursery or florist for identification.
 It is a good idea to label plants found in the home and throw away leaves as they die and fall.